What Is A Mortgage Commitment Letter And How Can I Get One?

 Lenders Will Require An Appraisal Of Your Home

 Your credit and income are only half of the equation.
 A satisfactory home appraisal process is another major part of getting final approval for your loan.
 Your lender will not lend more than the appraised value of the home.
-This can protect the lender from losing money in the case of a mortgage default and prevents you from starting off already underwater on your loan from the very beginning.
+This can help you avoid paying more for your home than its worth and the possibility of a mortgage default.
 For example, you may be approved for a $150,000 loan originally.
 However, if the home you wish to purchase is appraised at $135,000, the lender will only approve a loan for up to $135,000.

 How Much Of A Commitment Does The Letter Represent?